Our Cultivars

 Parentage Shizu-7132 × Asatsuyu

 Bred in 1970 at the Shizuoka Prefectural Tea Experiment Station and tested for over three decades before registration.
-Tsuyuhikari was selected partly because its flavor is notably different from Yabukita: reduced astringency, bright sweetness, and a clean finish.
-Its high resistance to anthracnose makes it especially valuable for organic cultivation.
+Selected partly because its flavor is notably different from Yabukita: reduced astringency, bright sweetness, and a clean finish.
+High resistance to anthracnose makes it especially valuable for organic cultivation.

 Yamanoibuki